The Colinton Community Conservation Trust, Edinburgh is a registered Scottish

 Phoebe Anna Traquair in 1924 with the help of Sir Frank Mears.
 Phoebe, a Colintonian,

-was one of the leading artists of the Arts and crafts Movement in Scotland and
+was one of the leading artists of the Arts and Crafts Movement in Scotland and

 the first woman to be elected an honourable member of the Royal Scottish Academy.

-These railings are listed by Historic Scotland. |
+These railings are listed by Historic Environment Scotland.

 |